Hollow Knight: The Grimm Troupe expansion

 In the second expansion to Hollow Knight, a "Nightmare Lantern" was added to the Howling Cliffs area.
 After striking a masked bug with the Dream Nail, the lantern summons a mysterious group of circus performers to Dirtmouth, who identify themselves as the Grimm Troupe.
-Their leader, Troupe Master Grimm, gives the player a quest to collect magic flames throughout Hallownest in order to take part in a "twisted ritual".
-He gives the player the Grimmchild charm, which absorbs the flames into itself, progressing the ritual and allowing the Grimmchild to attack the player's enemies.
-Eventually, the player must choose to either complete the ritual by fighting Grimm in his powerful Nightmare King form, or prevent the ritual and banish the Grimm Troupe with the help of Brumm, a traitorous troupe member, in the Howling Cliffs.
+Their leader, Troupe Master Grimm, gives the player a quest to collect magic flames throughout Hallownest in order to take part in a "twisted ritual", feeding off the nightmares of the dying kingdom to keep the Nightmare Heart alive.
+He gives the player the Grimmchild charm, which creates a small creature reminiscent of the Troupe Master when equipped; when it later absorbs the flames into itself, the ritual is progressed, and the Grimmchild gains the ability to attack the player's enemies.
+Eventually, the player must choose to either complete the ritual by fighting Grimm in his powerful Nightmare King form or prevent the ritual and banish the Grimm Troupe with the help of Brumm, a traitorous troupe member.

 Godmaster expansion

-More content was added to Hollow Knight with the fourth and final expansion, Godmaster, in which the player can battle harder versions of all of the bosses through a series of challenges.
-The main hub of the expansion is known as Godhome.
-Within Godhome are five "pantheons", each being a "boss rush", containing a set of bosses that must all be defeated consecutively without dying.
-The final pantheon, the Pantheon of Hallownest, contains every boss in the game or alternate forms of original bosses.
+More content was added to Hollow Knight with the fourth and final expansion, Godmaster, in which the player unlocks a new area, Godhome, which includes several boss rushes, and the Hall of Gods, a hallway of statues of the game's bosses, which, upon being selected, allow a rematch.
+The expansion focuses on the Godseekers, a tribe of bugs from a faraway land, abandoned by their gods.
+After obtaining the Godtuner, the Knight can help the Godseekers attune to the gods of Hallownest by completing five Pantheons, each containing a set of bosses that must all be defeated consecutively without dying.
+The final Pantheon, the Pantheon of Hallownest, contains every boss in the game or alternate forms of original bosses.
 If the player completes the Pantheon of Hallownest, the Absolute Radiance, a more powerful version of the Radiance, appears, acting as the new final boss.
-Upon defeating her, two unique endings can be achieved in which the player morphs into a powerful Void entity and destroys Godhome.
-The Hollow Knight is subsequently freed and implied to escape the temple, encountering a surprised Hornet.
+Upon defeating her, two unique endings can be achieved in which the player transforms into a powerful Void creature and destroys Godhome.